cdijkstra/Blog/_posts/2022-07-03-Looping-Complex-Types-In-Azure-Pipelines.md

                   - template: 'rollout-infra.yml'
                     parameters:
-                      deployment: 'RG${{ environmentObject.environmentLetter }}'
+                      deployment: 'RG$ { { environmentObject.environmentLetter } }'
-                      environment: '${{ environmentObject.environmentLetter }}'
+                      environment: '$ { { environmentObject.environmentLetter } }'
 ```

 ## Conclusion
-The looping syntax `- ${{ each par in parameters.pars }}` provides a useful twist to pipelines where the amount of code can be minimized.
+The looping syntax `- $ { { each par in parameters.pars } }` provides a useful twist to pipelines where the amount of code can be minimized.
 Loops are not limited to simple types, we can construct more complicated objects *containing the same properties* and loop over them.
 This can save a tremendous amount of lines of code and is more appealing to read and maintain.